 Maurice has attended a number of literary conferences including the Association of Writers and Writing Programs Conference (2011, 2012), Faulkner Words and Music Literary Conference (2004, 2008-2012), Tennessee Williams Festival (2010-2012), Gulf Coast Association of Creative Writing Teachers Conference (2011-2012), and BookExpo America Conference (2005).
-Maurice served on the faculty of the 2010, 2011, and 2012 Words and Music Conferences presenting fiction on conference themes.
+Maurice served on the faculty of the 2010-2013 Words and Music Conferences, presenting fiction on conference themes.
 In June 2011, Maurice was selected as a participant in the inaugural Oxford American Summit for Ambitious Writers in Petit Jean, Arkansas.
 He participated in the first annual Tennessee Williams Festival Writers Workshop led by Zachary Lazar in November 2012.
 He also attended the Yokshop Writer’s Conference (Oxford, MS) in 2013, participating in a three-day workshop.

 Redivider Journal will publish Maurice’s short story, “Catch What You Can,” in issue 11.2 in May 2014.
 His short story, “Heathen,” will appear in issue two of The Knicknackery in the summer of 2014.
 “Motion Picture Making,” another short story, will be published by Writing Tomorrow Magazine in June 2014.
 “Heroes and Villains” will appear in 94 Creations in late 2014.
 Previously, Maurice has been published in the Apalachee Review (“Mercury Forges”/fiction, and “Cheating the Muse”/non-fiction), Regarding Arts & Letters (“Mr. Face”/fiction), and the University of New Orleans’s Ellipsis (“And Then I Was Clean”).
 A short story called “The Pie Man” appeared in the South Carolina Review (Vol. 45, No. 1); “The Pie Man” also received the University of New Orleans Creative Writing Workshop’s 2011 Ernest Svenson Fiction Award.
 He received the Creative Writing Workshop’s 2013 Joanna Leake Prize for Fiction Thesis for his short story collection “It’s Good to See You’re Awake.”
 His short story “Catch What You Can” received an Honorable Mention from Glimmer Train in the May 2013 Short Story Award for New Writers Contest.
 Maurice’s essay, “Beginning of This Road,” appears in Rebecca Solnit’s Unfathomable City, a collection of maps and non-fiction about post-Katrina New Orleans published by the University of California Press.
 Maurice is currently working on a novel.